-2022-23 FIRST INTERIM REPORT DEADLINE
+2022-23 SECOND INTERIM REPORT DEADLINE

-The 2022-23 First Interim Report must be approved by the Governing Board and submitted on or before December 15, 2022.
+The Second Interim Report for FY 2022-23 must be approved by the Governing Board and submitted on or before March 17, 2023.
 This report should be sent via JET mail to:

-Los Angeles County Office of Education Business Advisory Services Attention: Ms. Lily Madrigal
+Los Angeles County Office of Education Business Advisory Services Attention: Mrs. Lily Madrigal

-FIRST INTERIM REPORT ASSUMPTIONS
+SECOND INTERIM REPORT ASSUMPTIONS

-Attached are several documents containing key information and assumptions for preparing the First Interim Report.
-These assumptions, instructions and guidelines are recommended for use by districts in developing their 2022-23 First Interim and multiyear projections.
+Attached are several documents containing key information and assumptions for preparing Second Interim Reports.
+These assumptions, instructions and guidelines are for use by districts in developing their 2022-23 Second Interim and multiyear projections.

-- County Office 2022-23 First Interim Assumptions and Recommendations (Attachment No. 1) - First Interim Assumption Guidelines (Attachment No. 2) - Recommended List of Topics that should be Covered by a Written Narrative (Attachment No. 3) - Documents Required to be Filed with the County Office (Attachment No. 4) - Responsibilities of Authorizing Agencies for their Charter Schools (Attachment No. 5) - Accessing Data in the BEST Financial Systems for First Interim Reports (Attachment No. 6) - Fiscal Monitoring District Assignments for FY 2022-23 First Interim (Attachment No. 7)
+- County Office 2022-23 Second Interim Assumptions and Recommendations (Attachment No. 1) - Second Interim Assumption Guidelines (Attachment No. 2) - Recommended List of Topics that should be Covered by a Written Narrative (Attachment No. 3) - Documents REQUIRED to be Filed with the County Office (Attachment No. 4) - Responsibilities of Authorizing Agencies for their Charter Schools (Attachment No. 5) - Accessing Data in BEST Financial Systems for Second Interim Reports (Attachment No. 6) - Fiscal Monitoring District Assignments for FY 2022-23 Second Interim (Attachment No. 7)

-Please refer to Attachment No. 1, County Office 2022-23 First Interim Assumptions and Recommendations, for more detailed information regarding the Local Control Funding Formula (LCFF) and other important considerations for preparing First Interim Reports.
+Please refer to Attachment No. 1 County Office 2022-23 Second Interim Assumptions and Recommendations for more detailed information regarding the Local Control Funding Formula (LCFF) and other important considerations for preparing Second Interim Reports.